bcgov/ols-geocoder/BCAddressExchangeSchema.md

 # BC Physical Address Exchange Schema Draft v0.7
 ### Change history
-v0.7 Feb 20, 2021 - removed SITE_POINT_DESCRIPTOR as it is rarely provided by address authorities
+v0.7 Feb 20, 2021 - removed SITE_POINT_DESCRIPTOR as it is rarely provided by address authorities, added TOC v0.6 Jul 28, 2020 - improved Example 6 (Special entrances)
-                  - added TOC
-v0.6 Jul 28, 2020 - improved Example 6 (Special entrances)

 v0.5 Jun 15, 2020 - eliminated option to use ExtraPoints to define an unlimited number of additional coordinate locations for a given site.
 Extra site and access points can be added to a given site using subsites; added uses cases to handle emergency entrances, etc. as subsites, each with its own sitePoint and accessPoint.